ahouston/Velocloud-API-PHP/VelocloudAPI/docs/Api/AllApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **networkGetNetworkEnterprises**
-> object networkGetNetworkEnterprises($body)
+> \Swagger\Client\Model\NetworkGetNetworkEnterprisesResultItem[] networkGetNetworkEnterprises($body)

-Get list of enterprises by network.
+Get a list of the enterprises on a network

+Get the enterprises existing on a network, optionally including all edges or edge counts.
+The `edgeConfigUpdate` \"with\" option may also be passed to check whether application of configuration updates to edges is enabled for each enterprise.
+Privileges required:  `READ` `ENTERPRISE`

 ### Example
 ```php